rdegges/rdegges-blog/articles/2012/improvement-and-perfection.md

-# Randall Degges

-## This is an archived post This is an archived post

-[Previous][]   [Index][]   [Next][]

-### Improvement and Perfection
+Title: Improvement and Perfection

-November 25 2012, 2:29 AM  by Randall Degges

-![][]
+Date: 2012-11-25
+Tags: personal development

+![Improvement and Perfection][]

 I just finished watching a truly excellent movie, [Jiro Dreams of Sushi][].
 If you haven't seen it, I'd highly recommend you watch it (it's available on Netflix if you're a subscriber).

 I'm all about motivational media, and *Jiro Dreams of Sushi* happens to be one of the most motivating and happy films I've ever watched.
 This article contains my thoughts on improvement and perfection (the central theme of the movie), since they are still fresh in my mind.

 Everyone starts their lives with no skill.
 As a child you know almost nothing.
 Your parents and those around you gradually teach you how to live, how to act, how to work, etc., but these skills are gained over time and with practice.

 Nobody is born knowing how to write computer software, and nobody is born with the ability to play guitar.
-Every skill you posess is learned and acquired over time, with lots of practice.
+Every skill you possess is learned and acquired over time, with lots of practice.
 If you'd like to become better at playing the guitar, you must deliberately practice playing the guitar--learning to read music, learning the finger positions, learning how things are supposed to sound, etc.  No matter how much you like guitar or how much you read about guitar--the only way to get better at your craft is to deliberately practice it.

-The more you practice a cetain skill, the better you'll become.
+The more you practice a certain skill, the better you'll become.
 If you continuously spend 10 hours a day making sushi, you will undoubtedly become better at making sushi.